 1. Videos are not replacing entire lessons but used to stimulate discussion and liven up lessons.
 Teachers report that the length of videos preferred is generally 2 to 10 minutes according to 79% of teachers surveyed.

 2. Teachers are also not abusing the use of videos as a form of reward or entertainment for students.
-Eight-four percent of teachers said they only use videos strictly or mostly related to the curriculum being taught.
+Eighty-four percent of teachers said they only use videos strictly or mostly related to the curriculum being taught.

 3. In addition, 90% of teachers are using videos to engage students by asking them questions to encourage participation in the classroom.